TheTaurunti/obsidian-spiritisland/content/index.md

 # Feedback, Suggestions, Links
 GitHub: https://github.com/TheTaurunti/obsidian-spiritisland

 Please feel free to send an email to thetaurunti@gmail.com if you spot any errors or have other feedback.
-I would especially like to hear about any spirit guides not linked that you feel describe the spirit well or were greatly helpful to you in understanding how that spirit plays
+I would especially like to hear about any spirit guides not linked that you feel describe the spirit well or were greatly helpful to you in understanding how that spirit plays.

 ## Credits
 Site: